jdx/mise/docs/cache-behavior.md

 working with a plugin that has a dynamic `exec-env` submit a ticket and we can try to figure out what to do.

-Caching `exec-env` massively improved the performance of rtx since it requires calling bash every time rtx is initialized.
+Caching `exec-env` massively improved the performance of mise since it requires calling bash every time mise is initialized.
 Ideally, we can keep this behavior.